noaa-oar-arl/monet/docs/index.rst

-Model and ObservatioN Evalatution Toolkit (MONET)
+Model and ObservatioN Evaluation Toolkit (MONET)
 =================================================

 **MONET** is an open source project and Python package that aims to create a